 Hand Wash Gently

-Newly completed embroidered projects or vintage linens in good condition that have been worked in cotton embroidery thread on cotton or linen grounds often need just minimal cleaning, or just need to be vacuumed using a clean piece of nylon cover placed over the vacuum hose (worn out panty hose and knee-hi stockings are perfect for this).
+Newly completed embroidered projects or vintage linens in good condition that have been worked in cotton embroidery thread on cotton or linen grounds often need just minimal cleaning, or just need to be vacuumed using a clean piece of nylon cover placed over the vacuum hose (worn-out pantyhose and knee-high stockings are perfect for this).

-Heavily soiled items may need a mild bath.
-Linens that need a thorough cleaning can be easily freshened in room temperature water with a mild soap like Orvus... paste or sodium borate (aka: Borax) dissolved in water with a ratio of 1 teaspoon per gallon.
-Allow the piece to soak for 15-20 minutes to loosen and release dirt and accumulated debris.
-Rinse thoroughly after soaking at least twice with clean, room temperature water.
+Heavily soiled items might need a mild bath.
+Linens that need a thorough cleaning can be freshened easily in room-temperature water with a mild soap like Orvus paste or sodium borate (aka borax) dissolved in water with a ratio of 1 teaspoon per gallon.
+Allow the piece to soak for 15 to 20 minutes to loosen and release dirt and accumulated debris.
+Rinse thoroughly after soaking at least twice with clean, room-temperature water.

 03 of 11